goodluckoguzie/WAD/Node_Express_Tutorial_Week3.markdown

 3. **Save and Close Notepad**.

-**Why this matters**: This script uses AJAX with `fetch()` to send a POST request, converts inputs to correct types, and displays error messages for invalid submissions.
+**Why this matters**: This script uses AJAX to send a POST request, validates inputs, and provides clear feedback for success or errors.

 ## Step 11: Update app.mjs
-Modify `app.mjs` to serve static files and add a `/songs/year/:year` endpoint.
+Modify `app.mjs` to serve static files, add a year search endpoint, and enhance the POST `/songs` route with validation.

 1. **Open app.mjs**:
    - In `WAD/week3`, type and press Enter: